agra-uni-bremen/symex-vp/README.md

 		location  = {Grenoble, France}
 	}

-Sense the proceedings have not been published yet, you can find a [PDF](https://www.informatik.uni-bremen.de/agra/doc/konf/DATE-2021_Concolic_Testing_with_SystemC_based_VPs.pdf) on our website in the meantime.
+Since the proceedings have not been published yet, you can find a [PDF](https://www.informatik.uni-bremen.de/agra/doc/konf/DATE-2021_Concolic_Testing_with_SystemC_based_VPs.pdf) on our website in the meantime.